The 85/15 Rule

 A school interested in confirming that has a Department of Defense exemption must contact its ELR of jurisdiction.
 The Memorandum of Understanding between the school and the Unit, or Base, Commander is typically the only document needed to confirm of this exemption.
 You will receive written confirmation of the DoD exemption from VA for your records.

-If it meets all the requirements listed in 38 CFR 21.4201 and maintains its own administrative capabilities, an extension campus may qualify for a DoD exemption.
+If the campus meets all the requirements listed in 38 CFR 21.4201 and maintains its own administrative capabilities, an extension campus may qualify for a DoD exemption.

 If a program at your school receives an education service waiver, the school does not need to comply with 85/15 limitations for only the program(s) explicitly listed in the waiver letter for the period specified.
 Any other approved programs offered at the school are subject to the 85/15 Rule and the school is required to calculate and report 85/15 enrollment ratios in accordance with normal reporting requirements.